ApacheThunder/ExpandTheGungeon/Readme.md

 16. New type of elevator added.
 A small elevator that can take the player to another room on the floor.
 Used as a entrance elevator to the secret glitched elevator room on Hollow.

 17. 1 new Custom Boss!
-Can be found on custom secret floor!
+Can be found on my custom secret floor!

 Compiling and versions of Enter the Gungeon required: